A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Implications and discussion

 \subsection{The ionising photon budget at $z \sim 7-9$}

-For the Universe to reionise at its measured rate \citep{bouwens_reionization_2015, mason_model-independent_2019}, galaxies needs to reach some ionising photon production budget to overcome for recombination.
-The source of ionising photons comes from multiple objects, but (massive) stars in galaxies do produce a majority of them.
-Using Balmer series emission lines, we can estimate the ionising photon production from galaxies emitting these emission lines.
-From the \oiiihb~luminosity function, we can infer the \hb\ or \ha\ LF, which can then be summed to obtain the instantaneous ionising photon production rate of galaxies, and thus, for a known escape fraction of ionizing photons $f_\text{esc}$, the ionising photon emissivity $\dot{N}_\text{ion}$ from galaxies.
+For the Universe to re-ionise at its measured rate \citep{bouwens_reionization_2015, mason_model-independent_2019}, galaxies needs to reach some ionising photon-production budget to overcome for recombination.
+The source of ionising photons comes from multiple objects \citep[Star-forming galaxies and AGNs][]{robertson_cosmic_2015, robertson_new_2013}.
+Focusing on star formation, Balmer series emission lines enable us to estimate the ionising photon-production rate from star-forming galaxies.
+From the \oiiihb~LF, we can infer the \hb\ (or \ha\ LF), which can then be summed to obtain the instantaneous ionising photon-production rate of galaxies, and thus, for a known escape fraction of ionising photons $f_\text{esc}$, the ionising photon emissivity $\dot{N}_\text{ion}$ from galaxies.
 It can be measured using the following equation:

-where $Q_\text{ion}(L)$ is the ionising photon production rate which is related to the luminosity $L = Q_\text{ion}c_\alpha(1-f_\text{esc})$, $c_\alpha$ is the ratio between the line emissivity and the total recombination rate for which we adopt $c_\alpha = 1.37\times10^{-12}$ erg for an electron temperature of $10^4$ K \citep{schaerer_transition_2003}), $\fesc$ is the escape fraction of ionising photons and $\phi(L)$ is the luminosity function.
-In practice, we convert the measured \oiiihb\ flux to \hb\ using the ratio given by Eq.~\ref{eq:varying_oiii_hb_ratio}, we correct \hb\ for dust attenuation (see Sect.~\ref{sec:dust_att}) and then we multiply by 2.86 \citep{osterbrock_astrophysics_2006} to obtain the dust-corrected \ha\ luminosity function shown in Fig.~\ref{fig:HaLF}.
-To constrain the bright-end, we converted the data from \cite{meyerJWSTFRESCOComprehensive2024a} in the same manner.
-However, as they report a negligible dust attenuation in their stacked spectra, we directly converted their \Oiiib~data using their stacked ratio $R3\approx 6.38 \pm 0.85$.
-As expected, the correction for dust is overall rather small, and the resulting LFs are therefore similar (See Fig.~\ref{fig:HbLF} and Fig.~\ref{fig:HaLF}), as also seen from Tab.~\ref{tab:schechter}.\\
+where $Q_\text{ion}(L)$ is the ionising photon-production rate, which is related to the luminosity $L = Q_\text{ion}c_\alpha(1-f_\text{esc})$, $c_\alpha$ is the ratio between the line emissivity and the total recombination rate for which we adopt $c_\alpha = 1.37\times10^{-12}$ erg for an electron temperature of $10^4$ K \citep{schaerer_transition_2003}, $\fesc$ is the escape fraction of ionising photons and $\phi(L)$ is the LF.
+In practice, we convert the measured \oiiihb\ flux to \hb\ using the ratio given by Eq.~\ref{eq:varying_oiii_hb_ratio}, we correct \hb\ for dust attenuation (see Sect.~\ref{sec:dust_att}) and then we multiply by 2.86 \citep{osterbrock_astrophysics_2006} to obtain the dust-corrected \ha\ LF shown in Fig.~\ref{fig:HaLF}.
+To constrain the bright end, we converted the data from \cite{meyer_jwst_2024} in the same manner.
+However, as they reported a negligible dust attenuation in their stacked spectra, we directly converted their \Oiiib~data using their stacked ratio $R3\sim 6.38 \pm 0.85$.
+As expected, the correction for dust is overall rather small, and the resulting LFs are therefore similar (see Figs.~\ref{fig:HbLF} and \ref{fig:HaLF}), as also seen from Table~\ref{tab:schechter}.\\